 The Climate Leadership Council's Carbon Dividends Plan

-The Climate Leadership Council's (CLC) Carbon Dividends Plan is a carbon pricing proposal advocated for by many prominent conservative thought-leaders.
-It's important to note that this is not the same as the Energy Innovation and Carbon Dividend Act.
+The Climate Leadership Council's (CLC) Carbon Dividends Plan is a carbon pricing proposal advocated by many prominent conservative thought-leaders.
+It's important to note that this is not the same legislative proposal as the Energy Innovation and Carbon Dividend Act.
 This training page explores how their proposal differs from the Energy Innovation Act and highlights useful resources available from the Climate Leadership Council.

 What is the Climate Leadership Council?

 According to their website, “The Climate Leadership Council is an international policy institute founded in collaboration with a who’s who of business, opinion and environmental leaders to promote a carbon dividends framework as the most cost-effective, equitable and politically-viable climate solution.”

 The Council's strategic approach primarily focuses on gaining Republican support by obtaining endorsements from prominent leaders and major companies (AT&T, BP, ConocoPhillips, ExxonMobil, Ford, GM, Johnson & Johnson, Microsoft, PepsiCo, and Unilever are all founding members).
 On the other hand, Citizens' Climate Lobby’s strategic approach focuses on demonstrating bipartisan support from constituents and state/district leadership for carbon fee and dividend.
 Also, Citizens’ Climate Lobby does not accept donations from the oil and gas industry.